rafaelm-nulogy/attic/aws-sap-c01.md

 - [AWS re:Inforce 2019: Managing Multi-Account AWS Environments Using AWS Organizations](https://www.youtube.com/watch?v=fxo67UeeN1A)

 ### Domain 2: Design for New Solutions (31%)

+**Exam Readiness**

+- This module focuses on implementation strategies for reliability requirements, ensuring business continuity, meeting performance objectives, security requirements and controls, and deployment strategies for business requirements.

+**Udemy**

 - Design for New Solutions; Udemy (17:07:46)
 - **EC2 Auto Scaling**